Updated November 1, 2018

-And though her words can be certainly be argued with, I've never forgotten them.
+And although her words can certainly be argued with, I've never forgotten them.

-While it's impossible for anyone to define great art, what I think she meant was that artists unusually sell their strongest work.
-Subject matter is secondary.
+While it's impossible to define great art, what I believe she meant was that artists unusually sell their strongest work, and that subject matter is secondary.

 I've learned that people will forget what you said, people will forget what you did,